If you are looking for a freelance programmer you will soon find out that hourly rates on the market vary

-What are the going market rates?
+- What are the average market rates?

-How many hours can be billed per year?
+- How many hours can be billed per year?

-What income level is she aiming at?
+- What income level is he aiming at?

 For beginners, it is very common to charge for much fewer hours than they really spend.
 They might consider that learning new skills on a new job is not something a client should be billed for.

-Top freelancers really have a dilemma.
+Experienced freelancers really have a dilemma.
 They might be ten times more efficient and useful compared to a beginner, but there is no way they can set their rates to 10 times as much.
 So if they stick to market rates they will not be earning much more than their less productive counterparts.
-The only way for them to earn more is either to lie about real effort required by quoting/reporting more hours, or hide the effort by quoting a fixed fee.
+The only way for them to earn more is either to lie about real effort required by quoting more hours, or hide the effort by quoting a fixed fee.

 The resume of this article is that you should look at hourly rates per se, but consider the factors that contribute to the rate a freelancer is advertising his labour at.
 Sometimes it is worth paying considerably more to a highly skilled and experienced individual.
 At the same time lower rates should not deter you straight away.
 Research the person first and then come to a conclusion.
 Asking direct questions about the rate will also work.